nannapravalika/nannapravalika_portfolio/README.md

 Nanna Pravalika's Portfolio
 Welcome to my personal portfolio!
-This site showcases my skills, projects, and professional background as a Full Stack Developer.
+This platform highlights my expertise, projects, and background as a Full Stack Developer.

 Table of Contents
 About Me